jeserlin/Realtime-YouBikeInfo/README.md

 ## Features:

 ### 1.Realtime YouBike inforamtion in Taipei City
-From this map, you can see all bike stop showing on the map as marker.
+From this map, you can see all bike stop showing on the map as markers.</br>
 Move the mouse on top of the marker will show up a infowindow with realtime YouBike information, whitch contains: